AlMorton/SquarespaceShopifyIntegrationAPP/README.md

 # SquareSpace -> Shopify
-An integration application to web scrap SquareSpace web pages.
-Then create Shopify product resources from the content.
+An integration application to web scrap SquareSpace web pages, then create Shopify product resources from the content.